jasonharris438/stochastic-models/README.md

 $ cmake --build . --target install
 ```
 ## **To Use**
-It is possible to use this library statically within another application should it be
+It is possible to use this application as a shared library within another application should it be
 correctly linked (I've tested this).

 To access in the `main` module of another application a `CMakeLists.txt` can be produced